dotaheor/unify-Go-builtin-and-custom-generics/README.md

 1. using generics is much like calling functions, so it is easy to understand.
 1. avoids the ~~cumbersome~~ crowded feeling of generic function and type declarations, and removes many code duplications.
    Both of the two are important for a better code readibility.
-1. suports generic packages (not only generic functions and types).
+1. supports generic packages (not only generic functions and types).
 1. supports const generic parameters (the draft only supports types now).

 ## The generic declaration syntax